Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-kirby-with-css-art.md

 }
 ```

-In the image below, I've made the rest of the border red to see what's happening.
+I've made the rest of the border red in the image below to see what's happening.

 ![Kirby's mouth](https://cdn.hashnode.com/res/hashnode/image/upload/v1630125687928/tVb6nfNUy.png)